Sheikh Mujibur Rahman: United Front

 Mujib later became provincial minister of commerce and industries in the cabinet of Ataur Rahman Khan.
 These portfolios allowed Mujib to consolidate his popularity among the working class.
 The Awami League's demand for Bengali as a federal language was successfully implemented in the 1956 constitution, which declared Urdu, Bengali and English as national languages.
 East Bengal, however, was renamed East Pakistan.
 In 1957, Mujib visited the People's Republic of China.
 In 1958, he toured the United States as part of the State Department's International Visitor Leadership Program.
 Mujib resigned from the provincial cabinet to work full time for the Awami League as a party organiser.
-Between 1956 and 1957, his mentor Suhrawardy served as the 5th Prime Minister of Pakistan.
-Suhrawardy strengthened Pakistan's relations with the United States and China.
-Suhrawardy was a strong supporter of Pakistan's membership in SEATO and CENTO.
-Suhrawardy's pro-Western foreign policy caused Maulana Bhashani to break away from the Awami League to form the National Awami Party.
-But Mujib remained loyal to Suhrawardy.